To make sure you don’t get confused by the different terms, here’s a good explanation of the pros and cons of manufactured vs modular homes.

 - Can be customized to meet your needs

-- Delivered to the site in modules that are installed on a foundation with a crane
+- Are built in a factory and delivered to your site in modules that are installed on a foundation with a crane

 Manufactured Home is a label that is used to describe what used to be called ‘mobile homes’ or ‘trailers’.
 They tend to be small, inexpensive, and are not built to the same stringent code as modular and site built homes are.